yiisoft/validator/README.md

 #### Using common arguments for multiple rules of the same type

-Because concrete rules' implementations (`Number`, etc) are marked as final, you can not extend them to set up common arguments.
+Because concrete rules' implementations (`Number`, etc.) are marked as final, you can not extend them to set up common arguments.
 For this and more complex cases use composition instead of inheritance:

 ```php